-

 NU6515: Research Dissertation (30 ECTS)

 Students’ clinical competency will be assessed by a practice portfolio (submitted end of Year 1 Semester 2).
-Students also complete practice focused assignments throughout the whole of Year 1 programme [September to June].
-In order to be eligible for the award of the Postgraduate Diploma in Nursing (Diabetes) students must pass each module at 40% and pass the clinical practice portfolio.
+Students also complete practice-focused assignments throughout the whole of Year 1 programme.
+To be eligible for the award of the Postgraduate Diploma in Nursing (Diabetes), students must pass each module at 40% and pass the clinical practice portfolio (Clinical Competence 1 & 2).

 Curriculum Information